littlebearz/kitty.go/readme.md

 Roadmap
 =======
 *Calculate cost of gas price based on GPS data and vehicle type combined with current gas price in user's geolocation.
-The gas price data is not available from data.gc.ca
+The gas price data is not available from data.gc.ca.
+Assuming 123.4 cents per litre.
+*Grab price data from petro-canada.ca

 License
 -------